SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Exercise 5.md

 To run this roll-up more easily, we're going to put it into a plpgsql function.

-In order to populate http_request_1min we’re going to periodically run an INSERT INTO SELECT ON CONFLICT DO UPDATE.
-The ON CONFLICT DO UPDATE handles the late data use case i.e if your data arrives late to the database and there is already a row/aggregate for that minute then instead of inserting a new row, it would update that row  by taking into account the aggregates from late rows.
+In order to populate http_request_1min we’re going to periodically run an **INSERT INTO SELECT ON CONFLICT DO UPDATE**.
+The **ON CONFLICT DO UPDATE** handles the late data use case i.e if your data arrives late to the database and there is already a row/aggregate for that minute then instead of inserting a new row, it would update that row  by taking into account the aggregates from late rows.

 The above is possible because the tables are co-located.
 The following function wraps the rollup query up for convenience.